Johnnie Morton: Professional career

 After the departure of Perriman, Morton became more of a featured receiver in Detroit's offense in the ensuing years.
 His best season statistically was during the 1999 season when he had 80 receptions for 1129 yards on a surprising Lions team that made the playoffs that year, despite the unexpected retirement of Barry Sanders.
 All told, Morton finished his pro career with 624 receptions for 8719 yards and 43 touchdowns.
-He currently ranks third on Detroit's all-time list in both receptions and yards-receiving, with 469 and 6,499, respectively.
+He currently ranks fourth on Detroit's all-time list in both receptions and yards-receiving, with 469 and 6,499, respectively.